lisyarus/webgpu-raytracer/readme.md

 # About

 This is a GPU "software" raytracer (i.e. using manual ray-scene intersections and not RTX) written using the WebGPU API.
 It expects a single glTF scene as input.
-It only supports single-colored materials and no textures; it also doesn't support refraction.
+It supports flat-colored and textured materials with albedo, normal, and material maps.
+It doesn't support refraction (yet).

 There are a bunch of test scenes in the [test_scenes](test_scenes) directory.